ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 | $ES0$     | Potential evaporation rate from bare soil surface  | $[\frac{mm}{day}]$ |
 | $T_{avg}$ | Average *daily* temperature                        | $^\circ C$         |

 > **Note** that the model needs *daily* average temperature values, even if the model is run on a smaller time interval (e.g. hourly).
 This is because the routines for snowmelt and soil freezing are use empirical relations which are based on daily temperature data.
 Just as an example, feeding hourly temperature data into the snowmelt routine can result in a gross overestimation of snowmelt.
-This is because even on a day on which the average temperature is below *Tm*  (no snowmelt), the instantaneous (or hourly) temperature may be higher for a part of the day, leading to unrealistically high simulated snowmelt rates
+This is because even on a day on which the average temperature is below $T_m$  (no snowmelt), the instantaneous (or hourly) temperature may be higher for a part of the day, leading to unrealistically high simulated snowmelt rates

 Both precipitation and evaporation are internally converted from *intensities* $[\frac{mm}{day}]$ to *quantities per time step* $[mm]$ by multiplying them with the time step, $\Delta t$ (in $days$).
 For the sake of consistency, all in- and outgoing fluxes will also be described as *quantities per time step* $[mm]$ in the following, unless stated otherwise. $ET0$, $EW0$ and $ES0$ can be calculated using standard meteorological observations.
-To this end a dedicated pre-processing application has been developed (LISVAP), which is documented in a separate volume (van der Knijff, 2006).
+To this end a dedicated pre-processing application has been developed (LISVAP), which is documented in a separate manual.

 [:top:](#top)